 Example: Here's a famous paradoxical sentence: "This statement is false."
 If the statement is true, then it isn’t actually false (as it suggests).
 But if it’s false, then the statement is true!
 Thus, this statement is a paradox because it is both true and false at the same time.

-Personification is when a nonhuman figure or other abstract concept or element is given human-like qualities or characteristics.
-It is used to help the reader create a clearer mental picture of the scene or object being described.
+Personification is when a nonhuman figure or other abstract concept or element is described as having human-like qualities or characteristics.
+(Unlike anthropomorphism where non-human figures become human-like characters, with personification, the object/figure is simply described as being human-like.)
+Personification is used to help the reader create a clearer mental picture of the scene or object being described.

 Example: "The wind moaned, beckoning me to come outside."
 In this example, the wind—a nonhuman element—is being described as if it is human (it "moans" and "beckons").

 Repetition is when a word or phrase is written multiple times, usually for the purpose of emphasis.
 It is often used in poetry (for purposes of rhythm as well).

 Example: When Lin-Manuel Miranda, who wrote the score for the hit musical Hamilton, gave his speech at the 2016 Tony’s, he recited a poem he’d written that included the following line:

 And love is love is love is love is love is love is love is love cannot be killed or swept aside.

 Satire is genre of writing that criticizes something, such as a person, behavior, belief, government, or society.
 Satire often employs irony, humor, and hyperbole to make its point.